learnwhytocode/learnwhytocode.github.com/source/_posts/2012-03-15-writing-wrapper-methods.md

 solution: "Let's write our own method to wrap these steps in a single call."
 ---

+Let's build off of the **my_code.rb** file we made in the last chapter:

+{% include_code organizing-the-code/my_code.rb %}

+It's been kind of annoying to re-formulate the URL for getting tweets and user info.
+So let's use those constants to write methods to conveniently generate the needed URLs.

+(this is just practice with no new concepts)

 # getting a file

 # parsing a twitter account info json